 Is Carothers/Carrothers listed on the ‘Nobility Roll’ of the United Kingdom?

-We received some very exciting news this last week, that Carruthers or rather Carrothers/Carothers, a derivation of our Scottish name, had been added to something that was being called the Nobility Roll or British Nobility List of the United Kingdom.
-The statement posted on a website covered some facts about the Roll of the Peerage, (this being the correct title of the list) and went on to show the inclusion of Carrothers/Carothers on a list of names allegedly being of ‘British Nobility’.
+We received some very exciting news a few weeks ago, that Carruthers or rather Carrothers/Carothers, a derivation of our Scottish name, had been added to the Nobility Roll or British Nobility List of the United Kingdom.
+The statement posted on a website covered some facts about the Roll of the Peerage (this being the correct title of the list), and went on to show the inclusion of Carrothers/Carothers on a list of names of ‘British Nobility’.

-Interestingly this would be the first time ever ‘Carrothers/Carothers’ had ever appeared listed in the Roll of the British Peerage, but if true, this would have been great news for the family as a whole.
-But again if false, not so much.
+Interestingly, this would be the first time ever ‘Carrothers/Carothers’ had appeared listed in the Roll of the British Peerage, but if true, this would be great news for the family as a whole, but if false, not so much.

 (Again, any listing of British Nobility on the Roll of the Peerage in the same vein as coats of arms, will be designated to an individual and not to an LLC, a company nor in fact an organisation and would have to be sanctioned by the British Monarch or her Heraldic Advisors, of which the Lord Lyon, if a hereditary title, would be consulted.)

-On the LLC site, the Nobility List is appendaged to information on the British Peerage, suggesting one was related to the other.
+On another site, the Nobility List is an appendage to information on the British Peerage, suggesting one was related to the other.
 The Roll of the Peerage itself covers the whole of the United Kingdom of Great Britain and Northern Ireland, which includes all listed Nobility in Scotland.

-Simply adding a name to a list does not cut it and in fact is definately illegal.
-After researching this ‘great news’ and on further investigation, neither Carruthers nor in fact the derivative Carrothers/Carothers are actually currently listed as is summerised at the end of this piece.
+Simply adding a name to a list does not cut it, and in fact is definitely unlawful.
+After researching this ‘great news’ and on further investigation, neither Carruthers nor in fact the derivative Carrothers/Carothers are actually currently listed as is summarised at the end of this piece.

 *Evidence to support our comments.

 The Roll is available in its entirety on the official website of the College of Arms and all recognised British Noble families are listed.
-This can easily be checked through google.
+This can easily be checked via an on-line search.

 On 1 June 2004 a Royal Warrant required the creation and maintenance of a new Roll of the Peerage by the then Secretary of State for Constitutional Affairs.
 The responsibility for this now rests with the Lord Chancellor and Secretary of State for Justice.
 The need for this arose out of the changes to the composition of the House of Lords as a result of the House of Lords Act 1999.
 Up to that time, all Peers who proved succession, with the exception of Irish creations, received a Writ of Summons to Parliament.
 These successions were recorded in a register of The Lords Spiritual and Temporal, maintained by the Clerk of the Parliaments.
 Since the implementation of the House of Lords Act a list of members of the House of Lords including the 92 excepted hereditary peers, and a register of hereditary peers who wish to stand in any by-election, have been maintained by the Clerk of the Parliaments; peers not falling into any of these categories cannot be entered into it.
 The present Roll was therefore instituted to record the names of all those holding peerages, whether or not also enrolled in the register of the Clerk of the Parliaments.